yashaspancham/project_z_be/README.md

-# BackEnd for next dairy app
+# BackEnd for Diary Web App

 A Django backend project for managing journals and APIs.